logzio/documentation/docs/content/find-content.md

 keywords: [content, dashboard, alerts, observability]
 ---

-You pre-configured and custom dashboards and metrics alerts are located in your [Metrics dasbhaord](https://app.logz.io/#/dashboard/metrics), where you can monitor and edit them.
+Your pre-configured and custom dashboards and metrics alerts are located in your [Metrics dasbhaord](https://app.logz.io/#/dashboard/metrics), where you can monitor and edit them.

 ## View dashboards